navakd/Closed-Loop-ESC-Protoype-for-UAVs/README.md

 - Replace comparator with ADC-based back-EMF sampling for more robust detection.
 - Implement **FOC (Field-Oriented Control)** using STM32 for smoother control.
 - Add current sensing for overload and stall protection.
-- Incorporate telemetry feedback to the flight controller via UART.

 ---